salimchiad/particle_RGB_LED_control/README.md

 Folders :
 	- particle_build	: The code for the Particle device.
-	- cpp_Controleur	: An example of light color sequences coded in C language for Particle.
+	- cpp_Controller	: An example of light color sequences coded in C language for Particle.
 	- html_Controller	: An example of htlm code to control Particle.

 First commit of my program.